How do we learn about the properties of the Universe from the CMB?

 The power spectrum

-Part 4
+Image 4

 Realize your own power spectrum

 To get a better idea of what the power spectrum contains, try drawing different power spectra.
-Pressing the generate button will generate a new random draw.
-Each with the same power spectrum.
-Similarly different structures in the power spectrum lead to different types of features in the maps.
+Pressing the generate button will generate a new random draw, each with the same power spectrum.
+Similarly, different structures in the power spectrum lead to different types of features in the maps.

 Power Spectrum P(k)

-Draw and generate!
+Draw and generate.

 Gaussian Random Field

-Part 5
+Image 5

 The cosmic test